briankjkim/briankjkim/README.md

 Let's be kind and build an awesome project together 🌠

-- 🌱 My current favourite tech stacks are: **React + Next.js, Svelte + SvelteKit, TailwindCSS, PostgreSQL, MongoDB, Vercel**
+- 🌱 My current favourite tech stacks are: **React + Next.js, Svelte + SvelteKit, TailwindCSS, PostgreSQL, MongoDB, Vercel, Firebase**
 - 🔭 Working on: **kynd_b.blogs**: a personal blog of my journey as a SWE, built with SvelteKit
 - 📫 How to reach me: **[LinkedIn](https://www.linkedin.com/in/brian-kj-kim/)**, **kynd.b.tech@gmail.com**, or **[@kynd_b](https://x.com/kynd_b)**
 - ⚡ Fun fact: **I pronounce Gif as Gif**